Pediatric Anesthesiology

 Why choose Ochsner Health for pediatric anesthesiology?

 You want the best for your child, and that’s especially true if they need surgery.
 Just as important as a skilled surgeon is an expert pediatric anesthesiologist.
 This specialized doctor gives medicine to children undergoing surgery so they sleep or stay comfortable during the procedure.
-Based at Ochsner Children’s Hospital, our pediatric anesthesiology team works with pediatric subspecialists from across the health system to care for children from Louisiana, Mississippi and other states in the region.
+Based at Ochsner Children’s Hospital, the Ochsner Children's pediatric anesthesiology team works with pediatric subspecialists from across the health system to care for children from Louisiana, Mississippi and other states in the region.

 Pediatric anesthesiologists provide several types of anesthesia, including: